Voilett-Roze/asus/Ipset-script-installation-instructions.md

 The below steps will show you how to add a command you can run that will search all of the ipset lists in use, irrespective of their script source, for a provided IP.

 This assumes you have entware installed.
+If you don't see https://github.com/RMerl/asuswrt-merlin/wiki/Entware to install it.

 First, install the coreutils-paste package using the following command
 ```